Neuro-Affirming Resources for Twice-Exceptional (2e) & Gifted Kids: A Guide for Families in the Greater New York City Area

 Each of these resources has been carefully selected based on recommendations from trusted colleagues who work closely with neurodivergent children and families.

-While we’ve made every effort to ensure the quality of these resources, we encourage you to do your own due diligence in selecting the right fit for your family.
+DISCLAIMER- While we’ve made every effort to ensure the quality of these resources, some of whom are colleagues of Mr. Sam, the resources mentioned in this blog are for informational purposes only and are not endorsed or guaranteed by Young Scholars Academy.
+We encourage you to do your own due diligence in selecting the right fit for your family.
+Young Scholars Academy is not responsible for any outcomes or experiences resulting from the use of these resources.
 It’s important to choose professionals and organizations that align with your values, understand your child’s unique needs, and create an environment where your child can truly thrive.

 Remember, the path to success for 2e and gifted children involves recognizing both their strengths and challenges.
 By seeking out resources that respect neurodiversity and embrace a strengths-based approach, you can provide your child with the support they need to flourish—just as they are.